The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 English or Spanish

-Sessions are held in either language, and you can move between them mid-session.
-Some things only surface in the language they were first felt in — family, faith, shame, prayer, grief.
+I hold sessions in either language, and you can move between them at any point.
+Some things only surface in the language you first felt them in: family, faith, shame, prayer, grief.

 04 / Faith

-Most people come in carrying some version of the same things: anxiety that won't slow down, depression that has dimmed the color of daily life, or a life transition that's quietly reshaping who they are — a career shift, a new role as a parent, a separation, or leaving or returning to a faith community.
-Others arrive in grief, in the long aftermath of trauma, or worn down by relational and family-of-origin patterns that keep repeating despite their best efforts.
+Most people arrive with some version of the same things.
+Anxiety that will not slow down.
+Depression dimming the color of daily life.
+A life transition reshaping who you are: a career shift, a new role as a parent, a separation, or leaving or returning to a faith community.
+Others come in grief, in the after-effects of trauma, or worn down by relational and family-of-origin patterns that keep repeating even as you try to change them.

 1. Awareness & stabilization